NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### December 4, 2014

+-   In NLR, LIDAR, and Tracks tabs, now displaying both UTC and ET of lidar point in status bar when user clicks on lidar point.
+-   In Tracks tab, added support for loading track in binary format.
+Previously only text format was supported.
+See the [user guide](helpcontents.html) for description of the allowed formats.

 ### October 31, 2014

 -   Changed error shown for lidar tracks to be RMS (root mean square) in NLR, LIDAR, and Tracks tabs.